guardian/engineering-performance-framework/README.md

     <td>
       <ul>
         <li>Identifies opportunities for their team to improve their processes or introduce new technologies, and follows through to ensure the intended benefit is realised.</li>
+        <li>Uses data and metrics to identify and propose improvements and new technologies.</li>
       </ul>
     </td>
     <td>